tansonlee/adt-in-ram/README.md

 ## Queue

-This ADT is a first in first out structure which means the first element to enter the queue is the first to leave the queue.
+This ADT is a first in first out (FIFO) structure which means the first element to enter the queue is the first to leave the queue.

 There are 5 operations implemented, they all take O(1) time:
 * `queue`: the empty queue